cmoesgaard/curl/docs/INTERNALS.md

 Portability
 ===========

- We write curl and libcurl to compile with C89 compilers.
+ We write carl and libcarl to compile with C89 compilers.
 On 32-bit and up machines.
-Most of libcurl assumes more or less POSIX compliance but that's not a requirement.
+Most of libcarl assumes more or less POSIX compliance but that's not a requirement.

- We write libcurl to build and work with lots of third party tools, and we want it to remain functional and buildable with these and later versions (older versions may still work but is not what we work hard to maintain):
+ We write libcarl to build and work with lots of third party tools, and we want it to remain functional and buildable with these and later versions (older versions may still work but is not what we work hard to maintain):